All posts

 Xero

-• Cloud-based, accessible from anywhere
+• Cloud-based, works from anywhere

-• No geo-restrictions on login or usage
+• No geo-restrictions on login

-• Payment for subscription via any international credit card
+• Pay with any international credit card

-• No US address required for signup
+• No US address needed to sign up

 QuickBooks Online